 The Philly Buzz – Imbibe Magazine

-While our March/April 09 article on Philadelphia focused on its thriving beer and cocktail scene, the city is also gaining recognition for its and tea culture.
-“Philly’s scene really blossomed only a few years ago,” says Bill Walsh, author of the blog Purecoffee.com.
-“The first coffeehouses in the area that really did something noteworthy were actually outside of the Philadelphia city center: Chestnut Hill Company west of the city, and a Southern Jersey roaster and coffeehouse right over the bridge called Crescent Moon & Tea.”
-Chestnut Hill and Crescent Moon both opened in 2005, but since then, they’ve gotten more company as the city’s culture has continued to grow.
+While our March/April 09 article on Philadelphia focused on its thriving beer and cocktail scene, the city is also gaining recognition for its coffee and tea culture.
+“Philly’s coffee scene really blossomed only a few years ago,” says Bill Walsh, author of the blog Purecoffee.com.
+“The first coffeehouses in the area that really did something noteworthy were actually outside of the Philadelphia city center: Chestnut Hill Coffee Company west of the city, and a Southern Jersey roaster and coffeehouse right over the bridge called Crescent Moon Coffee & Tea.”
+Chestnut Hill and Crescent Moon both opened in 2005, but since then, they’ve gotten more company as the city’s coffee culture has continued to grow.
 Meanwhile, a growing number of tea shops have exposed Philadelphians to the joys of oolong and Earl Grey.
 Whatever your preference, here are some places worth checking out for a cuppa:

 Beauty Shop Café 2001 Fitzwater St.; 215-546-1002